How is high blood pressure Caused?

 10) Reduce stress

 Stress whether psychologically or physically induced can have a very negative impact on the body.
 This may lead to weight gain, blood pressure increased, weight loss or visible signs of aging.
 Unfortunately the brain doesn’t cope with stress and sends out the signals throughout the body which impacts your appearance and functionality.
 Whenever you’re feeling stressed out, the body releases stress hormones into the blood which increases the flow of glucose into the blood.
 This causes both your blood pressure and blood sugar levels to elevate.
+For more information, read our top 10 tips to lower stress naturally

 Take home Tip: